top of page

 Managing Behavior

-At the Oak Bay Pet Clinic, our dog behaviour expert is pleased to offer a full range of behaviour consultations and evaluations.
+At the Oak Bay Pet Clinic, our dog behaviour expert is pleased to offer a full range of behaviour consultations and evaluations for dogs and cats.
 Whether you are a new pet owner having difficulty, or perhaps you are struggling with a particular area of concern, Dr. Eva Dudzic has been an expert in animal behaviour for 25 years.
+Dr. Dudzic is currently in training to become a board certified veterinary specialist in animal behavior and a resident of the American College of Veterinary Behaviorists.
+She is under the mentorship of board certified veterinary behavior specialist Dr. Sagi Denenberg of Toronto, Canada.

 The initial consultation focuses on diagnosis and assessment, followed by a diagnosis and treatment plan.
 History-gathering is a major component of behavioural therapy because of the complexity of potential causes.
 Considering current environmental triggers, using behavioural modification techniques to unlearn acquired behaviours is stressed.
 Medication is used only when necessary, in extreme cases, and at the behaviour expert’s discretion.
 Dr. Dudzic is also happy to work alongside outside trainers once the initial diagnosis and severity have been established.